yi-ding-cs/MASA-TCN/README.md

 The exact folder/files to be edit include:

-A. Sessions/1200/P10-Rec1-All-Data-New_Section_30.tsv - Remove Line 3169-3176 as their format is broken.
+A. Sessions/1200/P10-Rec1-All-Data-New_Section_30.tsv - `Remove Line 3169-3176 as their format is broken`.

-B. Sessions/1854 - Remove this trial folder as it does not contain EEG recordings.
+B. Sessions/1854 - `Remove this trial folder as it does not contain EEG recordings`.

-C. Sessions/1984 - Remove this trial folder as it does not contain EEG recordings.
+C. Sessions/1984 - `Remove this trial folder as it does not contain EEG recordings`.

 # Create the enviroment
 Please create an anaconda virtual environment by: